alfiomartini/face-detection-api/README.md

 # A Node Server for the Face Detection App

-This is a server written in Node.js for the Face Detection App.
 The server implements the backend database needed to store information about users (using PostgreSQL) and also encapsulate private keys needed to access the Clarifai API.
-The server is comprised of following endpoints:
+The server is comprised of the following endpoints:

 - POST /register: Sign up a new user and returns JSON data about new user (name, email, number of entries and sign up date).